By Scott Laskey

 California solar rebates look promising in 2018 and beyond.
 Here’s what residents and homeowners can expect this year:

 California also offers a program called PACE, or Property Assessed Clean Energy, which is a financing option with potential tax benefits.
 You can also look into net metering and the SGIP, or Self-Generation Incentive Program, which provides incentives to support new, existing, and emerging distributed energy resources.
-While the details remain uncertain, it’s worth noting that the Trump Tariff is expected to create an increase in solar prices later this year, so financing and rebate options are especially useful right now.

 As California looks forward to 2018 and beyond, it’s safe to say the state of solar power looks bright.
 In addition to new programs, increasing rates of solar installation, and an excess of energy in California’s grid, the state is seeing unprecedented rates of solar installation and interest from consumers and homeowners across the state.